The Evolving State of the 3Ds: Digitization, Decentralization, and Decarbonization

 Presented on 11/14/18

 The energy and sustainability landscape is rapidly evolving, and it’s important for businesses to adapt in order to be successful and competitive.
-It starts with understanding the three main underlying forces, how they’ve impacted business over the last several years, and how businesses can leverage them to improve operations over the next two-to-five years.
+This webinar, sponsored by ENGIE, provides an understanding of three main underlying forces, how they’ve impacted business over the last several years, and how businesses can leverage them to improve operations over the next two-to-five years.

 - Digitization is access to more data than ever through IoT, connected buildings and more.